jundalisay/superb/content/en/material/principles/part-1/chapter-01b.md

 > *A nation's history acts like a training dataset to predict what will happen to it, and is the origin of prophecy.
 We use machine learning to do the same thing -- [predict election results, recessions, war, etc](https://www.superphysics.org/social/cycles/predictions/).

-In the paradigm of Cartesian physics, Michelson-Morley were really testing the idea-of-the-speed-of-light-in-2-directions through their interferometer.
+In the paradigm of Cartesian physics, **Michelson-Morley were really testing the idea-of-the-speed-of-light-in-2-directions through their interferometer**.

 {{< img src="/graphics/physics/michelson.png" alt="The aether drag" cap="The Michelson-Morley actually proved the metaphysical aether drag of the original Cartesian aether" >}}